o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp.md

 + You have opened the Cloud Gem Portal\.
 In Lumberyard Editor, choose **AWS**, **Open Cloud Gem Portal**\.
 + Starting in Lumberyard 1\.13, Cloud Gem Speech Recognition supports microphone input from Windows, iOS, macOS, and Android operating systems\.

-## Opening the Speech Recognition Cloud Gem<a name="cloud-canvas-cloud-gem-speech-recognition-cgp-opening-the-speech-recognition-cloud-gem"></a>
+## Opening the Speech Recognition Cloud Gem {#cloud-canvas-cloud-gem-speech-recognition-cgp-opening-the-speech-recognition-cloud-gem}

 To open the Speech Recognition Cloud Gem, choose **Speech Recognition** on the Cloud Gem Portal **Cloud Gems** page\.